rashaabdulrazzak/struct-rust/README.md

 ##### How we change a specific value in a Struct

-if the struct instance is defined as mut variable we can change the specific value from the Struct using the dot notation also. in the following example we will create a new instance of the user struct and we will make it mutable :
+if the struct instance is defined as **mut** variable we can change the specific field value from the Struct using the dot notation.
+Always remember Rust doesn’t allow us to mark only certain fields as mutable.
+In the following example we will create a new instance of the user struct and we will make it mutable :

 ```
 fn main() {